Enterprise Context Strategy: Reference Blueprint for AI-Ready Data

 • Identity resolution rules: Match keys, scoring thresholds, survivorship rules, and stable ID generation policy.

-• Validation shapes: Constraint definitions (SHACL or equivalent) for each entity type.
+• Validation shapes: Constraint definitions for each entity type.

 • Serving contracts: API schema, access scope, freshness SLA, and quality tier per consumer.